Integral $p$-adic non-abelian Hodge theory for small representations: The -adic Simpson correspondence

 \item[(3)] The functors in Item (1) and Item (2) are quasi-inverses of each other and hence define an equivalence of categories

 which preserves tensor products and dualities.
-Moreover, if $\calL$ and $(\calH,\theta_{\calH})$ are the corresponding $a$-small $\OXp$-representation and $a$-small Higgs bundle via the above equivalence, then there exists an isomorphism of Higgs fields
+Moreover, if $\calL$ and $(\calH,\theta_{\calH})$ are the corresponding $a$-small $\OXp$-representation and $a$-small Higgs bundle via the above equivalence, then there exists an isomorphism of Higgs morphisms

 \end{enumerate} \end{thm} We will prove this theorem in \S\ref{SSec-ProofMainTheorme}.
 Now, we give a consequence of Theorem \ref{Thm-IntegralSimpson}. \begin{cor} Keep notations as in Theorem \ref{Thm-IntegralSimpson}.
 For any $a$-small $\OXp$-representation $\calL$ on $X_{\proet}$ with induced Higgs bundle $(\calH,\theta_{\calH})$ via the equivalence in Theorem \ref{Thm-IntegralSimpson} (3), we have a natural morphism